 Court of Protection Deputyship

-A Court of Protection Deputyship is a legal arrangement where the Court of Protection appoints someone to make decisions on behalf of an individual who lacks mental capacity.
-This deputyship can be for either personal welfare, property and financial affairs, or both.
+A Court of Protection deputyship is the primary alternative when someone has already lost mental capacity without having an LPA in place.
+The Court of Protection appoints a deputy — usually a family member, but sometimes a professional — to make decisions on behalf of the person who lacks capacity.
+A deputyship can cover property and financial affairs, personal welfare, or both.

 | Aspect | Court of Protection Deputyship | LPA |